 Your child will continue to broaden their Spanish experience with weekly lessons

 |Encourage your children to listen to a wide range of different music styles.

 Have you thought about joining the wonderful Monkfrith choir – who meet on Thurs 8:15am?

 Ask your child what their learning has been.
 Can they recite the days of the week and months of the year?
 Are their counting skills up to scratch?
 Can they encourage you to hold a simple conversation about how you are?

-If you have any questions or queries, please do not hesitate to write a note or make an appointment via the office to see me during the drop in time.
-This is still Wednesday between 3:40 and 4:10.
+If you have any questions or queries, make an appointment via the office to see me during the drop-in time.
+This is Wednesday between 3:40 and 4:10.